FAQ Ð details of

 7/ Windows and Insulation Question

-and I wondered if these a pre-fab double-glazed windows or
+houses and I wondered if these a pre-fab double-glazed windows

-home made ones, and if the houses are freezing cold at the
+or home made ones, and if the houses are freezing cold in

 I'm looking to do a segal build extension with south-facing